 CBOE Moving Flagship Exchange Platform to New Jersey

-The Chicago Board Options Exchange, for competitive reasons and due to member demand, will move its primary options trading platform from Chicago to New Jersey in the fourth quarter.
+The Chicago Board Options Exchange, for competitive reasons and member demands, will move its primary options trading platform from Chicago to New Jersey in the fourth quarter.

-Behind the move, which only impacts electronic trading on the exchange and not the floor operation, is a need to reduce latency for its members, a CBOE spokesperson said.
+Behind the move, which only impacts electronic trading on the exchange and not the open outcry operation, is a need to reduce latency for its members, according to a CBOE spokesperson.
 But aside from the geographic benefit, the move will also allow for "some enhanced technology offerings," according to CBOE.

 By reducing its members' latency, or the time it takes to trade or quote or receive market data, the move is expected to reduce trading costs for market makers and other high-end trading houses.
 That includes those firms who maintain a server at the CBOE and those mainly New York-based firms that lease high-speed lines between New York and Chicago.

 "This makes trading cheaper for everybody," said Brian Donnelly, a managing member of New York-based options market maker Volant Trading.
 "It doesn't matter where they're based."

 All of the major firms, whether they are headquartered in New York or Chicago maintain execution engines in the New York metropolitan area.
 That's because all of the major stock and options exchanges, except for CBOE, site their matching engines in the New York area.
 The trading houses co-locate the execution engines with the exchanges' matching engines in order to cut down on latency.